History of Minnesota: Statehood

 After the enabling act was passed, territorial legislators had a difficult time writing a state constitution.
 A constitutional convention was assembled in July 1857, but Republicans and Democrats were deeply divided.
 In fact, they formed two separate constitutional conventions and drafted two separate constitutions.
 Eventually, the two groups formed a conference committee and worked out a common constitution.
 The divisions continued, though, because Republicans refused to sign a document that had Democratic signatures on it, and vice versa.
 One copy of the constitution was written on white paper and signed only by Republicans, while the other copy was written on blue-tinged paper and signed by Democrats.
 These copies were signed on August 29, 1857.
 An election was called on October 13, 1857, where Minnesota residents would vote to approve or disapprove the constitution.
 The constitution was approved by 30,055 voters, while 571 rejected it.
+Assuming the constitution would come into effect almost immediately, state offices were elected, although none actually took office.
+Among these was Henry Hastings Sibley, who was to be the first Governor of the state once statehood was granted.
+In the time between the election and statehood, Territorial Secretary Charles L. Chase declared himself acting Governor (due to the actual territorial governor Samuel Medary spending most of his time in other states) despite technically holding no constitutional authority.

 The state constitution was sent to the United States Congress for ratification in December 1857.
 The approval process was drawn out for several months while Congress debated over issues that had stemmed from the Kansas–Nebraska Act.
 Southerners had been arguing that the next state should be pro-slavery, so when Kansas submitted the pro-slavery Lecompton Constitution, the Minnesota statehood bill was delayed.
 After that, Northerners feared that Minnesota's Democratic delegation would support slavery in Kansas.
 Finally, after the Kansas question was settled and after Congress decided how many representatives Minnesota would get in the House of Representatives, the bill passed.
 The eastern half of the Minnesota Territory, under the boundaries defined by Rice, became the country's 32nd state on May 11, 1858.
 The western part remained unorganized until its incorporation into the Dakota Territory on March 2, 1861.